 Avocados can help fight against depression

-Foods that contain high levels of folate can help in decreasing the risk of depression, as folate helps prevent the build-up of homocysteine, a substance that can weaken circulation and delivery of nutrients to the brain.
+Foods that contain high folate levels can help decrease the risk of depression, as folate helps prevent the buildup of homocysteine.
+This substance that can weaken circulation and the delivery of nutrients to the brain.
 Excess homocysteine interferes with the production of serotonin, dopamine, and norepinephrine, which regulate mood, sleep, and appetite.

-Mango, also known as “king of fruits”, originates from India and Southeast Asia and has been cultivated for over 4,000 years.
+Mango, also known as the “king of fruits”, originates from India and Southeast Asia and has been cultivated for over 4,000 years.
 Many people who diet love eating mango, as it is low in calories but high in nutrients.
-It contains Vitamin A, E, B5, B6, C, K, magnesium, potassium, thiamine, riboflavin, niacin, folate, and copper.
+Mangoes contain Vitamins A, E, B5, B6, C, K, magnesium, potassium, thiamine, riboflavin, niacin, folate, and copper.
 Many benefits come with eating mango.

 Mango can improve the health of skin and hair